Avoid these marijuana cooking mistakes and put yourself well on the road to making great tasting potent marijuana edibles!

 1. Over grinding the plant material when making marijuana butter or cannabis oil.

-For some reason the majority of internet sites tell people to finely grind the marijuana being used to infuse marijuana butter or oil.
+For some reason the majority of internet sites tell people to finely grind the marijuana being used to infuse marijuana butter or cannabis oil.
 There is even a commercially made electronic gadget for making marijuana butter that includes a built in electric grinder.
 I have never understood this advice.
 If you want better tasting edibles, DO NOT FINELY GRIND THE MARIJUANA!
 What you are trying the extract, the plant’s resinous trichomes, are ON the buds and leaves not IN them!
 All grinding accomplishes is to put more plant material into the finished product which in turn increases green color and unwanted herbal flavors.

 2. Not adding water when infusing cannabutter or marijuana oil.